Amir-SaberHabibi/NTFA/README.md

 ## Functionality

-### Home
-- Provides an introduction to the application and its capabilities.
-- Users are guided to select different functionalities from the navigation bar.

 ### Network Traffic Flow Analysis
 - Loads and processes the Unicauca Network Flows Dataset.
 - Visualizes the network graph.